 How can you book a psychotherapy session?

-If you are ready to book a psychotherapy session then please contact me and we can discuss your next step in more detail.
+If you are ready to book a psychotherapy session then please contact me using the form below and we can discuss your next step in more detail.

 Where am I based?